MissLostCodes/MissLostCodes/README.md

-- 👋 Hi, I’m @MissLostCodes
+- 👋 Hi, I’m Shagun Gupta
 - 👀 I’m interested in ...web development , data structures and algorithms , artifical intelligence and machine learning
 - 🌱 I’m currently learning ...full stack development , ai and ml
 - 💞️ I’m looking to collaborate on ...big projects that can solve problems that we and others face .